Petualangan Sherina: Release and reception

 Petualangan Sherina premiered on 7 June 2000, and received wide release on 14 June 2000.
 Yan Wijaya, writing in The Jakarta Post, said that the film was like a breath of fresh air wafting through the stale Indonesian movie world.
 Leila S. Chudori, in a review for Tempo, wrote that the music for the film was interesting and easy to listen to, with brilliant visualization, but the editing is rather chaotic, and the children's choreography is weak.

 According to a review by The Jakarta Post the storyline is easily understood by all, including children from all levels of society.
 The review states that the film boasts fine graphic quality, smooth camerawork, neatly constructed scenes and attractive cinematography, especially shots of mountains, forests and landscapes.
 This was reminiscent of several Indonesian films from the 1950s to 1970s, including Si Pintjang (The Lame; 1951), Jenderal Kancil (General Mousedeer; 1958), Bintang Kecil (Little Star, 1963), and Rio Anakku (Rio, My Son; 1973).

 The film was watched by over 1.1 million people, and earned Rp 10 billion (US$1.2 million).
+RCTI acquired the film's broadcasting rights, premiering it on 15 March 2001.